Kometa-Team/Kometa/docs/defaults/both/content_rating_uk.md

 # UK Content Rating Collections

-The `content_rating_uk` Default Metadata File is used to dynamically create collections based on the content ratings available in your library.
+The `content_rating_uk` Default Collection File is used to dynamically create collections based on the content ratings available in your library.

 If you do not use the UK-based rating system within Plex, this file will attempt to match the ratings in your library to the respective rating system.